-The CPY Award was created to recognize a special individual who has used his or her skills as a nature photographer to implement meaningful and measurable conservation efforts that inform and educate the public about environmental concerns and resolution opportunities.
-This prestigious award is a part of the Nature's Best Photography Windland Smith Rice International Awards and each year the CPY winner's images are displayed in the magazine and in the exhibition at the Smithsonian National Museum of Natural History.
+The POY Award recognizes a single photographer or photo team whose body of work has consistently engaged the public through the power of photography and multi-media presentations.
+This Award is a part of the Nature's Best Photography Windland Smith Rice International Awards and the winner's images are displayed in the exhibition at the Smithsonian National Museum of Natural History and in NBP magazine.

 2012 WINNER | FRANS LANTING